B.S. Georgetown University

 Minneapolis, MN 55403

-Former Assistant U.S. Attorney Henry (Hank) Shea joined the Law School in the fall 2006 semester as a Distinguished Senior Fellow with an additional appointment as a Fellow in the Thomas Holloran Center for Ethical Leadership in the Professions.
-Shea also serves as a University Associate at the James E. Rogers College of Law at the University of Arizona in Tucson.
+Former Assistant U.S. Attorney Hank Shea joined the Law School in the fall 2006 semester as a Distinguished Senior Fellow with an additional appointment as a Fellow in the Thomas Holloran Center for Ethical Leadership in the Professions.
+Shea also serves as Professor of Practice at the James E. Rogers College of Law at the University of Arizona in Tucson.
 He donates his time in these roles.

-Shea teaches four courses, Crime & Punishment, White Collar Crime, Ethical Leadership in Litigation, and Ethical Leadership in Social Justice.
+Shea has taught five courses, Crime & Punishment, White Collar Crime, Investigations, Ethical Leadership in Litigation, and Ethical Leadership in Social Justice.
 He also assists the Law School to realize the Holloran Center's mission to provide leading-edge interdisciplinary research, curriculum development, and programs that focus on forming students and practicing professionals into accomplished servant leaders in their communities.
-As part of that effort, Shea founded and is engaging in a unique collaboration with white-collar offenders, some of whom he prosecuted, to make joint ethics presentations and publish articles book about why they committed their crimes, and the consequences and lessons learned from their misconduct.
+As part of that effort, Shea founded and is engaging in a unique collaboration with white-collar offenders, some of whom he prosecuted, to make joint ethics presentations about why they committed their crimes, and the consequences and lessons learned from their misconduct.

 Shea was one of the country's most effective white-collar crime prosecutors.
 He served as an Assistant U.S. Attorney (AUSA) for the District of Minnesota for almost 20 years.
 Between 1994 and 1998, Shea served as the Chief of his Office's Economic Crime Section.
 From crimes that Shea prosecuted, the U.S. Attorney's Office collected more than $50 million in restitution, fines, and forfeitures.